alana-shee/browser-editor/README.md

 # Browser Editor

-A simple text editor that works in a browser.
+A simple [text editor](alana-shee.github.io/browser-editor) that works in a browser.

+(No, by the way, I'm not actually being held against my will.
+Thank you for caring :)

+## Acknowledgements
-This is a practice project I made following a tutorial from [Enlight](https://tryenlight.github.io/text-editor) on [Github](https://github.com/TryEnlight/tryenlight.github.io)
+This is a practice project I made following a tutorial from the excellent [Enlight](https://tryenlight.github.io/text-editor) on [Github](https://github.com/TryEnlight/tryenlight.github.io)

 ## License
 [MIT License](LICENSE.md)